shubhag12/chat_application/readme.md

 only issue is that it is server side rendered frontend .emit does not necessary needs a callback
 .on needs a call back

+power of sockets in real time without refreshing anything we were able to send message from one pesron to another person

+used case of sockets
+new notification in instagram
+it automatically popups the new notification